 Whole-body vibration provides the following advantages: it increases bone mineral density; improves muscular strength, enhances flexibility and improves key hormone levels.
 As research continues, we learn even more about the benefits of WBV training.
 The studies that have examined WBV training have examined different variable in vibration, including duration, amplitude and acceleration as well as differences in training methodology (sets, reps and weight used).
 One thing all these studies have in common is that they point to the benefits of using whole-body vibration.

 The History of Whole Body Vibration

 Russian scientist, Vladimir Nazarov, became the first to utilize vibration training in its most modern application, with what was called Biomechanical Stimulation (BMS).
-With this technology he and his associates were able to investigate involuntary muscle contractions and involuntary movement.
-This information coupled with the mounting knowledge of voluntary movement initiated by the central nervous system allowed them to answer many questions regarding neuromuscular control.
+With this technology, he and his associates were able to investigate involuntary muscle contractions and involuntary movement.
+This information coupled with the mounting knowledge of voluntary movement initiated by the central nervous system allowed them to answer any questions regarding neuromuscular control.

 In 1997, one of the top trainers of the Dutch Olympic team, Guus van der Meer, began to use WBV on healthy, untrained persons.
 Based on his positive results, he then developed the PowerPlate (later to be called the Vibrogym), and set up special training programs, to meet the demands of the health and fitness sector.

 Scientifically Proven Benefits of Vibration